Lesson 1: 1828 Campaign of Andrew Jackson: Expansion of the Voting Base

 In this lesson, students analyze changes in voter participation and regional power, and review archival campaign documents reflecting the dawn of politics as we know it during the critical years from 1824 to 1832.

-How did changes in state constitutions tend to affect the voting population?
+How did changes in state constitutions affect the voting population?

-Give examples to indicate how the franchise was extended and limited in the first half of the 19th century.
+Interpret primary and secondary sources to show how the franchise was extended and limited in the first half of the 19th century.